vittorio-nardone/ansible-swarm-cluster/README.md

 ## Notes

 - Scale-out is correctly supported by playbook.
 If `instance_count` is incremented, new EC2 docker nodes are deployed and joined to Swarm cluster as workers.
-- Scale-in is not supported by this playbook.
+- Scale-in is NOT supported by this playbook.

 ## CI Pipeline